feweqweqef/feweqweqef/README.md

 - 📚 Incoming CS undergrad @ University of Leeds (2025)
 - 🧠 Diploma in Applied Artificial Intelligence – Temasek Polytechnic
 - 💼 1-year internship at Oracle (Application Solution Engineer)
-- 🤖 Passionate about AI, NLP, and building impactful, ethical tech
+- 🤖 Passionate about AI, NLP, and building impactful systems
 - 🌍 Exploring career paths in the tech/AI space in both **Singapore** and the **UK**

 ---